Scott County, Minnesota

-Scott County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
+Scott County vital records can be found at the Minnesota Office of Vital Records which has copies of birth resords from 1900 and death records from 1908.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.
+Please refer to the information to the Statewide Vital Records in Minnesota for current fees and application process.

 You can search online for Scott County Birth, Marriage, Divorce or Death Records.
-You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.
+You can also Order Electronically Online or can download an application for Minnesota Birth Certificate and Death Certificates Applications to mail.